nau/scalus/README.md

 - Type safe UPLC expression builder, think of Plutarch
 - Compiler plugin and macros to generate UPLC code from Scala code, think of PlutusTx but simpler

+## Documentation and examples

+Check out Scalus website: https://scalus.org

+Check out the [tutorial](docs/Tutorial.md) to get started.

 ## Support

 You can ask questions on Scalus Discord: https://discord.gg/ygwtuBybsy

 The project is looking for funding to make it production ready.
 If you are interested, please contact me at [@atlanter](https://twitter.com/atlanter) on Twitter.
 Follow the official Scalus Twitter account: [@Scalus3](https://twitter.com/Scalus3).